 Currently, our common stock is listed on the AIM market of the London Stock Exchange.
-We have applied to list our common stock on the NASDAQ Capital Market under the symbol "AQB," which listing would occur in connection with the distribution of our shares by Intrexon Corporation.
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "AQB," which listing is expected to occur in connection with the distribution of our shares by Intrexon Corporation.